masschallenge/impact-api/QUICK_START.md

 value that may not be completely visible.
 However, double clicking it and then copying should get the entire value.

-12. Test functionally test the API, we recommend downloading Postman (https://www.getpostman.com/) and importing our testing collection.
+12. To functionally test the API, we recommend downloading Postman (https://www.getpostman.com/) and importing our testing collection.
 To import a collection into Postman go to File -> Import and select the "Import From Link" tab, insert the URL